Crown-Commercial-Service/digitalmarketplace-jenkins/README.md

  click `Download now and install after restart` and follow the instructions given.

  Jenkins should restart during a quiet period when no jobs are running (the restart will take a few seconds).

+# Authentication

+Authentication is managed via github.
+Our application is managed by the user `dm-ssp-jenkins` on github.
+The password is in `logins.enc` in the credentials repo.

+An application exists per Jenkins instance - see *Settings/Developer settings/Oauth Apps*.
+The Client ID and Client Secret must be stored in the credentials repo, and are deployed via the _config_ task tag.